vapor-community/PassKit/Sources/PassKit/PassKit.docc/PassKit.md

 The Orders framework provides a set of tools to help you create, build, and distribute orders that users can track and manage in Apple Wallet using a Vapor server.
 It also provides a way to update orders after they have been distributed, using APNs, and models to store order and device data.

-See the framework's [documentation](https://swiftpackageindex.com/vapor-community/PassKit/0.5.0/documentation/orders) for guides on how to use it.
+See the framework's [documentation](https://swiftpackageindex.com/vapor-community/PassKit/0.5.0/documentation/orders) for information on how to use it.

 For information on Apple Wallet orders, see the [Apple Developer Documentation](https://developer.apple.com/documentation/walletorders).